tyborgg/CS100-Labs-Final-Project/README.md

  > ## Singleton Pattern
  > <img src="images/singleton.png?raw=true" width="600">

- > Both the SetupMaze and the Menu classes should have just one instance each.
-The SetupMaze class will be called upon to setup the borders for the maze.
-The Menu class will be called to create a menu that gives the user options to save and load.
+ > Both the MinigameOptions and the PauseMenu classes should have just one instance each.
+The MinigameOptions class will be called upon to display a graphic urging the user to choose whether to play or skip the minigame.
+The PauseMenu class will be called to pause the game and display a menu graphic that will gave the user the ability to resume the game, save their progress, or exit to the start menu.

  > ## Phase III
  > You will need to schedule a check-in with the TA (during lab hours or office hours).
 Your entire team must be present.